 Once we arrived at the beach, I knew I made the right decision.

-It’s bad to say, but after seeing turquoise coloured water and white sand beaches for four days straight, it’s almost tempting to (sarcastically) say “oh wow, another white sandy beach …” and not be overly excited about it.
+It’s bad to say, but after seeing turquoise coloured water and white sand beaches for four days straight, it was almost tempting to (sarcastically) say “oh wow, another white sandy beach …” and not be overly excited about it.
 For one, I doubt I’ll ever quite get to that point*, and secondly, this Turquoise Beach is quite special.
 The Ningaloo Reef is just a few metres off shore.

 (*edited to add – in the 10 years of living in Western Australia, the turquoise water and white, sandy beaches are still impressive).